NetworkGradeLinux/mion/docs/building-images.rst

   ``capabilities(8)`` manual page.

 * ``ORYX_APPLICATION_COMMAND``: This is the main application command to execute when the guest container is started.
-The command line is tokenised into separate arguments however no further parsing is performed (so for example environment variables cannot be used).
-The best practice is to create a start script which performs any necessary initialisation and then starts the main service or application.
+The command line is tokenized into separate arguments however no further parsing is performed (so for example environment variables cannot be used).
+The best practice is to create a start script which performs any necessary initialization and then starts the main service or application.
 For an example of a start script see the ``start-sshd`` script and recipe in the ``meta-oryx`` layer.